FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 ---
 layout: advice
-title: How to Implement FusionAuth in React
+title: How to Securely Implement OAuth in React
-description: FusionAuth makes it easy to add login and user data to your React app.
+description: This post describes how to securely implement OAuth in a React application using the Authorization Code Grant (with FusionAuth as the IdP).
 header_dark: true
-image: TODO
+image: blogs/oauth-react-fusionauth.png
-category: example
+category: blog
 author: Matt Boisseau
 date: 2020-03-03
 dateModified: 2020-03-03
 ---

-## What We'll Make

-In this article, we'll walk step-by-step through implementing FusionAuth in a React app.
+In this post, we'll walk step-by-step through implementing the OAuth Authorization Code Grant in a React app.
+This is the most secure way to implement OAuth and often overlooked for single-page applications that use technologies like React.
+We'll use FusionAuth as the IdP and also show you how to configure FusionAuth for this workflow.

 Our app will be able to: